iamKimlong/obsidian-find-tags/README.md

 The second function search for files that contain that specific tags

 ## Additional Info

+*THIS IS NOT AN OBSIDIAN PLUGIN*.
+This is more on a script replicating what obsidian could do which is listing files that contain a certain tags and listing all tags.

 Although this could be done with ripgrep, the `--list-tags` function can list distinct tags just like in *Obsidian*.
 The `--search` function can be done easily with ripgrep or telescope live grep in neovim.